grasmash/distro-guide/determine_a_feature_set.md

 * Can this feature be easily toggled on and off?
 * How flexible and configurable should this feature be?
 * Does this feature have security or performance consequences?
+* Does benefit of having this feature warrant the level of effort required for development?

 The answers to these questions will determine prioritization, schedule, and ultimately which features are included.